embl-cba/imagej-courses/imagej-practical.md

 - Note: "//" means that a line of code only is a comment
 - We have to remove the "//" before the line starting with 'setTreshold', because we actually want to execute it.

+##### Activity: Automatically save the results table

+Above code does not automatically save the results table, try to add this, using macro recording.

 #### Using variables

 Some commands in our macro will be the same, but some stuff will be different for different files.